Who is Jeremy Seitz?

 In 2016 he joined Tamedia AG, the largest privately-owned publisher in Switzerland, and owner of the most popular online Swiss marketplaces.
 He led the Core Engineering team there, and soon after became CTO of Ricardo.ch, where he and the engineers built a new platform together, which is still running strong today.

-Over the years, he built many things for users - websites, mobile apps, online games, museum exhibitions, chat systems, embedded hardware, search servers, video delivery and cataloging, hosting setups, CMS backends, learning platforms, shipping and inventory solutions, payroll and contract systems, medical software, data visulizations, agency pitches, business plans, research reports - as well as art, music, animation and film projects.
+Over the years, he built many things for users - websites, mobile apps, online games, museum exhibitions, chat systems, embedded hardware, search servers, video delivery and cataloging, hosting setups, CMS backends, learning platforms, shipping and inventory solutions, payroll and contract systems, medical software, data visualizations, agency pitches, business plans - as well as art, music, animation and film projects.
 This left him with a wide range of experiences in designing, producing and delivering things.

 In his spare time, he plays piano, takes lots of photographs, collaborates in indy film, attempts small scale electronics projects, and has learned to juggle.
-When not coding, he enjoys making things and travelling with his wife Valentina and daughter Ivana.
+When not coding, he enjoys making art and music and traveling with his wife Valentina and daughter Ivana.

 Jeremy is probably best know for turning around Ricardo.ch, bringing great engineering culture to TX Group, rebuilding the platform of local.ch, and launching a successful startup in NYC.
 As an advisor or board member, he has helped steer companies to success.
 However, his greatest achievements comes through the people he has managed and mentored, in helping them to achieve their dreams.

 Talks and Interviews